squarewave24/til/javascript/Scope.md

 *No matter where a function is invoked from, or even how it is invoked, its lexical scope is only defined by where the function was declared*

+# cheating

+lexical scope can be chated using *eval* and *with* construcuts but this is generally frowned upon like masterbating on an airplane (thanks a lot Bin Laden!).
+It also comes with performance issues